quickcharge3/vex-syntax-highlighting/README.md

-a grammar and theme file for Houdini's Vector Expressions (vex) language for use with Obsidian.
+A grammar and theme file for Houdini's Vector Expressions (vex) language for use with Obsidian.

 # Usage